id101010/discovery-linux/README.md

 BFH stm32f4 discovery linuxsupport
 ============================

-#TODO
-Adjust this readme

 ## Synopsis

-The following project consists of a minimal setup for the carme-m4 STM32F407 board.
+The following project consists of a minimal setup for the STM32 discovery board.
 The makefile should be easily adaptable to your needs.

 ## Motivation